dstotijn/ct-diag-server/README.md

 The HTTP request body should be a bytestream of `1 <= n` Diagnosis Keys, where `n` is the max upload batch size configured on the server (default: 14).
-A diagnosis key consists of two parts: the `TemporaryExposureKey` itself (16 bytes), and 2 bytes (big endian) to denote the `ENIntervalNumber` (see above).
-Because the amount of bytes per diagnosis key is fixed, there is no delimiter.
+A diagnosis key consists of three parts: the `TemporaryExposureKey` itself (16 bytes), the `RollingStartNumber` (4 bytes, big endian) and the `TransmissionRiskLevel` (1 byte).
+Because the amount of bytes per Diagnosis Key is fixed, there is no delimiter.

 An unexpected end of the bytestream (e.g. incomplete key) results in a `400 Bad Request` response.